mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 If you make a commit and find a mistake immediately after that, you can recover from it with ``git reset``.

+The message can be added with the option ``-m <msg>``

 ``git status`` shows the status of the changes as untracked (not in the repository), modified (in the repository but not staged) or staged.

 ## Remote repositories
 ### Commands
 ``git clone`` creates a local copy of a repository that already exists remotely.
 The clone includes all the project's files, history and branches.

 ``git pull``  updates the local repository with updates from its remote counterpart.
-Developers use this command if a teammate has made commits to a branch on a remote, and they would like to reflect thos changes in their local environment.
+Developers use this command if a teammate has made commits to a branch on a remote, and they would like to reflect those changes in their local environment.

 ``git push`` updates the remote repository with any commits made locally to a branch